tinygo-org/tinygo-site/content/microcontrollers/machine/arduino-nano.md

 func (pwm PWM) Set(value uint16)
 ```

 Set turns on the duty cycle for a PWM pin using the provided value.
+On the AVR this is normally a
+8-bit value ranging from 0 to 255.